 Inability to proceed: if the funded project cannot be completed as planned, or cannot be undertaken, please contact the Grants & Contributions office for guidance (902.490.7310).
 In some cases, an extension may be permitted and the funds carried forward to the next fiscal year.
-If an extension if approved, the term of an extension will be for 12 months (to a maximum of two years) and confirmed in writing.
+If an extension is approved, the term of an extension will be for 12 months and confirmed in writing.

-Refund of grant balance: in some cases, it is necessary to refund all or a portion of a grant.
+Refund of grant balance: in some cases it is necessary to refund all or a portion of a grant.
 A cheque payable to Halifax Regional Municipality may be sent to the Grants & Contributions office.